What Are Ivy League Universities? 2026 Guide for Indians

 New York City, NY Accept.
 Rate: ~3.9% Test-Optional Founded: 1754

 Columbia is the only Ivy located in a major global city — New York — which shapes its culture, career placement, and recruiting networks.
 It is renowned for journalism, finance, computer science, and urban studies.
+Columbia is currently the only Ivy League school with a permanent test-optional policy and no announced reinstatement date.
 Indian students interested in finance, media, or technology often place Columbia near the top of their list for its NYC location and the Wall Street and Silicon Valley alumni network it connects to.

 5. University of Pennsylvania (Penn)